Knox County Health Department

 If you need a record of your COVID-19 vaccination, KCHD can provide a copy of your record from the Tennessee Immunization Inventory System (TennIIS).
 This is an official record of your COVID vaccination.
 We are not able to provide you with another copy of your COVID-19 Vaccination Record Card.

-To receive a copy of this record, you may come to the Vital Records Department at 140 Dameron Ave. (first floor) or call the KCHD Public Information Line at 215-5555 for other options or questions.
+To receive a copy of this record, you may come to the Immunizations Program at 140 Dameron Ave. or call the KCHD Public Information Line at 215-5555 for other options or questions.

 A photo ID will be required.
 Click here to request your COVID-19 Immunization Record online.